stan1025/AutomationServiceChoreography/docs/artifacts/external-lead.md

 ### Data Type - ServiceStateStruct

-The ServiceStateStruct data type contains binary information for each state of the MTP state machine of an automation service.
-The state machine consists of 16 states total:
+The `ServiceStateStruct` data type contains binary information for each of the 16 states of the MTP state machine of an automation service.
+This state machine is composed of 8 transient states, 7 static states, and 1 configurable state, which can be transient for self-terminating procedures or static for continuous procedures.

-- 8 transient states
-- 7 static states
-- 1 configurable state (transient for self-terminating procedures, static for continuous procedures)

 ### Data Type - ServiceCommandStruct

-The ServiceCommandStruct data type contains binary information for each state transition of the MTP state machine.
-The state machine consists of 22 state transitions:

-- 10 self-activating transitions
-- 12 trigger-activated transitions with 10 triggers
+The `ServiceCommandStruct` data type contains binary information for each of the 22 state transitions of the MTP state machine.
+These transitions consist of 10 self-activating transitions and 12 trigger-activated transitions that are initiated by 10 different triggers.

 ## Artifact Decisions